 The first section of this report describes the digital presence of 25 of the top news organizations.
 For each news organization, we looked at up to five platforms, depending on availability: desktop, iPad browser, iPhone browser, iPad app, and iPhone app.
 In total, we evaluated 114 different sites and apps.
 For each site and app, we analyzed (1) the amount of advertising, (2) the structure of the homepage, (3) the navigation elements, (4) the attributes of the articles, (5) the presence of interactive features, and (6) the ability to share and connect via social media.
 We describe our results for each of these in the subsections below.

 For each site, we coded how many ads were visible on the homepage of the site without scrolling.
-As seen in Table 1, the most ads appeared on desktop, followed by the iPad browser.
+As can be seen in Table 1, the most ads appeared on desktop, followed by the iPad browser.
 On average, less than one ad appeared on the iPhone browser, iPad app, and iPhone app.

-Of the 78 different sites and apps with ads, 97% had stationary ads, 44% had ads with video / movement, 38% had ads that automatically moved or played video content, 8% had pop-up ads that covered the content, 6% required a site visitor to wait a certain amount of time before the ad would close, and 5% had ads that required you to hit a button to close the ad in order to view the content.
+Of the 78 different sites and apps with ads, 97% had stationary ads, 44% had ads with video/movement, 38% had ads that automatically moved or played video content, 8% had pop-up ads that covered the content, 6% required a site visitor to wait a certain amount of time before the ad would close, and 5% had ads that required you to hit a button to close the ad in order to view the content.

-Looking across all sites and apps, there were differences across the platforms for the presence of stationary ads, the presence of ads with video / movement, and the presence of ads that automatically moved.
+Looking across all sites and apps, there were differences across the platforms for the presence of stationary ads, the presence of ads with video/movement, and the presence of ads that automatically moved.
 The desktop and iPad browser were most likely to have stationary ads – significantly more than appeared on the iPhone app, as shown in Table 2.
 The iPhone browser and iPad app fell in the middle on the presence of stationary ads.

 The desktop version again was the most likely to have ads containing video, or ads that moved in some way on the screen.
 The iPhone browser and iPhone app were least likely to have ads containing video or movement.